-- It has been at least five days since the individual first had symptoms; - It has been at least 24 hours since the individual has had a fever (without using fever reducing medicine); and - The individual's symptoms are improving, including cough and shortness of breath.
+- It has been at least 24 hours since the individual has had a fever (without using fever reducing medicine); and - The individual's symptoms are improving, including cough and shortness of breath.

 The CDC provides specific guidance for individuals who are on home isolation regarding when the isolation may end.
-Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings.
-This guidance was updated as of August 31, 2022, to include:
+Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings ✓.
+The latest guidance can be found here.